South Yemen: Decolonisation and NLF seizure of power

 The first uprising against the British was in Radfan on 14 October 1963, when 7,000 armed Radfani tribesmen, inspired by the coup in the north, joined the National Liberation Front (NLF) with the goals of turning the tribes of the Federation of South Arabia against the British, and achieving independence through guerrilla warfare.
 The strategy of the NLF was to harass and exhaust the British military using hit-and-run tactics.
 By 10 December 1963, the uprising had reached Aden.
 An NLF grenade attack against the High Commissioner of Aden, Kennedy Trevaskis, killed the High Commissioner's adviser and a bystander, and injured fifty other people.
 On that day, a state of emergency was declared in Aden.
-On January 1964, the British responded by a 3-month bombing campaign in Radfan, which subdued the insurgents.
+In January 1964, the British responded by a 3-month bombing campaign in Radfan, which subdued the insurgents.
 The insurgency in Radfan began raising questions in the Parliament of the United Kingdom on what should the fate of Aden and the protectorates be.